glangmead/longhead/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 My name is Greg Langmead.
-From 2011–2025 I was a machine learning manager at [Apple](https://machinelearning.apple.com), where I worked on [Apple News](https://www.apple.com/news/) and Stocks.
+From 2011–2025 I was a machine learning engineer at [Apple](https://machinelearning.apple.com), where I worked on [Apple News](https://www.apple.com/news/) and Stocks.
+For the last 14 months I was the team's manager.

 I have a Ph.D. in mathematics from Columbia University (2001) where I studied gauge theory, supersymmetry, and four-dimensional topology.
 My dissertation was titled "[A Supersymmetric Gauge Theory Formulation of the Donaldson Polynomial Invariants](https://arxiv.org/abs/hep-th/0210192)."